::p_load(sf, tmap, kableExtra, tidyverse, sfdep, readxl, plyr, Kendall, plotly) pacman

 bd_jakarta$Sub_District[bd_jakarta$Sub_District == 'PINANGRANTI'] <- 'PINANG RANTI'

-bd_jakarta$Sub_District[bd_jakarta$Sub_District == 'RAWAJATI'] <- 'RAWA JATI'
+bd_jakarta$Sub_District[bd_jakarta$Sub_District == 'RAWAJATI'] <- 'RAWA JATI' bd_jakarta

 There are 6 subdistrict names that we say in vaccination_jakarta which were not present in jakarta.
 This ideally suggests that these districts are not a part of Jakarta, Therefore we need to remove them.

-vaccination_jakarta <- vaccination_jakarta[!(vaccination_jakarta$Sub_District=="PULAU HARAPAN" | vaccination_jakarta$Sub_District=="PULAU KELAPA" | vaccination_jakarta$Sub_District=="PULAU PANGGANG" | vaccination_jakarta$Sub_District=="PULAU PARI" | vaccination_jakarta$Sub_District=="PULAU TIDUNG" | vaccination_jakarta$Sub_District=="PULAU UNTUNG JAWA"), ]
+<- vaccination_jakarta[!(vaccination_jakarta$Sub_District=="PULAU HARAPAN" | vaccination_jakarta$Sub_District=="PULAU KELAPA" | vaccination_jakarta$Sub_District=="PULAU PANGGANG" | vaccination_jakarta$Sub_District=="PULAU PARI" | vaccination_jakarta$Sub_District=="PULAU TIDUNG" | vaccination_jakarta$Sub_District=="PULAU UNTUNG JAWA"), ] vaccination_jakarta

 3.3 Rejoin Exploratory Data Analysis